openai/whisper/README.md

 For English-only applications, the `.en` models tend to perform better, especially for the `tiny.en` and `base.en` models.
 We observed that the difference becomes less significant for the `small.en` and `medium.en` models.

 Whisper's performance varies widely depending on the language.
-The figure below shows a WER breakdown by languages of Fleurs dataset, using the `large` model.
-More WER and BLEU scores corresponding to the other models and datasets can be found in Appendix D in [the paper](https://cdn.openai.com/papers/whisper.pdf).
+The figure below shows a WER breakdown by languages of Fleurs dataset, using the `large-v2` model.
+More WER and BLEU scores corresponding to the other models and datasets can be found in Appendix D in [the paper](https://arxiv.org/abs/2212.04356).

 ![WER breakdown by language](language-breakdown.svg)